gpt-2/article-generator/README.md

 ## Installation
-Download ZIP file to any folder on machine with PHP Make folder out writeable
+Download ZIP file to any folder on machine with PHP, and extract Make folder 'out' writeable
 ```bash
 chmod 777 out
  ```